temporalinterference/itis-usa/content/cards/news-20250320-ITIS-Annual-Report-2024/modal.md

 ---
 ## IT'IS Annual Report 2024

-We are excited to publish the 2024 IT'IS Annual Report!
+The 2024 IT'IS Annual Report is now published!
 This year’s edition highlights include:

 * A look into research advancements to ensure the safety of next-generation non-invasive brain stimulation, as well as information on: